 - Medication management

 If you or someone you care about is in need of effective heroin addiction treatment, look no further than The Manor Clinic.
 Our staff are available to answer any questions that you or your loved one may have, and we are happy to help you determine if our centre is where the next and sober chapter in your life can commence.

 At The Manor Clinic, a healthier, substance-free future awaits.

 Helping a loved one get treatment for heroin addiction

 If your friend or family member is wrestling with a heroin use disorder, there are a number of steps you can take to aid them on their journey towards recovery.
 Consider the following:

-- Learn about heroin and the signs and symptoms of intoxication and overdose.
+- Learn about the signs and symptoms of heroin use and overdose.
 By learning about the drug and the effects it has on those who misuse it, you can prepare yourself to be a strong ally in their fight for sobriety

 - Research the treatment options available at The Manor Clinic

 - Continue working on your relationship with them.
-Heroin misuse can drive a powerful wedge between those who misuse heroin and their support system, so it is important to try your best to make sure your relationship remains intact.
+Heroin addiction can drive a powerful wedge between those who use heroin and their support system, so it is important to try your best to make sure your relationship remains intact.

 - When they decide to enter treatment, do all you can to support their transition.
 For some people, this may look like setting up appointments with admissions staff and accompanying your friend or family member to those appointments.
 For other people, it may be arranging transportation, childcare, meals, or any combination of the above

 - Take care of yourself.
 Keep up with your hobbies, and seek out the support of friends and family.
 It may also be helpful to join a support group for people whose friends or family members are struggling with heroin addiction